-- Access to counseling services and assistance in setting up initial appointment, both on and off campus; - Imposition of mutual campus "No Contact Order;" - Rescheduling of exams and assignments (in conjunction with appropriate faculty and deans as necessary); - Providing alternative course completion options (with the agreement of the appropriate faculty); - Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty); - Change in work schedule or job assignment; - Change in on-campus housing; - Arranging to dissolve a housing contract and pro-rating a refund in accordance with campus housing policies; - Limiting an individual or organization's access to certain Law School facilities or activities pending resolution of the matter; - Voluntary leave of absence; - Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Interim suspension or Law School-imposed leave; - Any other remedy that can be tailored to the involved individuals to reasonably achieve the goals of this Policy. - Note: These measures are not applicable in cases covered by conduct set forth in Appendix B.
+- Access to counseling services and assistance in setting up initial appointment, both on and off campus; - Imposition of mutual campus "No Contact Order;" - Rescheduling of exams and assignments (in conjunction with appropriate faculty and deans as necessary); - Providing alternative course completion options (with the agreement of the appropriate faculty); - Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty); - Change in work schedule or job assignment; - Change in on-campus housing; - Arranging to dissolve a housing contract and pro-rating a refund in accordance with campus housing policies; - Limiting an individual or organization's access to certain Law School facilities or activities pending resolution of the matter; - Voluntary leave of absence; - Providing an escort to ensure safe movement between classes and activities; - Providing medical services; - Providing academic support services, such as tutoring; - Interim suspension or Law School-imposed leave; - Any other remedy that can be tailored to the involved individuals to reasonably achieve the goals of this Policy.

+Note: These measures are not applicable in cases covered by conduct set forth in Appendix B.

-B. Interim Suspension or Separation
+3. Interim suspension or separation

 Where the reported conduct poses a substantial and immediate threat of harm to the safety or well-being of an individual, members of the campus community, or the performance of normal Law School functions, the Law School may place a student on interim suspension or impose leave for an employee.
-Pending resolution of the report, the individual or organization may be denied access to campus, campus facilities, and/or all other Law School activities or privileges for which the student might otherwise be eligible, as the Law School determines appropriate.
-When interim suspension or leave is imposed, the Law School will make reasonable efforts to complete the investigation and resolution within an expedited time frame.
+Pending resolution of the report, the individual or organization may be denied access to campus, campus facilities, and all other Law School activities or privileges for which the student might otherwise be eligible, as the Law School determines appropriate.
+When interim suspension or leave is imposed, the Law School will make reasonable efforts to complete the investigation and resolution within an expedited timeframe.

-A student Respondent who has been put on interim suspension has the right to a meeting within three (3) days with the Dean of Students or designee to appeal the interim suspension.
-The Dean of Students (or designee) reviews the appeal to determine whether the decision to put a student on interim suspension was arbitrary or capricious.
+A student Respondent who has been put on interim suspension has the right to a meeting within three days with the Associate Dean for Student Services or designee to appeal the interim suspension.
+The Associate Dean for Student Services (or designee) reviews the appeal to determine whether the decision to put a student on interim suspension was arbitrary or capricious.
 A decision is arbitrary and capricious where there is no rational connection between the facts presented and the decision made.

-VII.
-Disclosures Required by the Clery Act
+G. Disclosures Required by the Clery Act

-1. Timely Warnings
+1. Timely warnings and emergency notification

-A "Timely Warning" is a campus-wide notification of a serious or continuing threat to the Southwestern community.
-The Timely Warning does not include identifying information about the Complainant.
-If a report of misconduct discloses a serious or continuing threat to the Southwestern community, the Law School may issue a campus wide timely warning (which can take the form of an email to campus) to protect the health or safety of the community.
+A timely warning is a campus-wide notification of a serious or continuing threat to the Southwestern community.
+A timely warning does not include identifying information about the Reporting Party or Complainant.
+If a report of misconduct discloses a serious or continuing threat to the Southwestern community, the Law School may issue a campus-wide timely warning, which can take the form of an email to campus to protect the health or safety of the community.